-[a] UHN is subject to various claims and potential claims in connection with operations.
+- [a] UHN is subject to various claims and potential claims in connection with operations.
 Where the potential liability is able to be estimated, management believes that the ultimate disposition of the matters will not materially exceed the amounts recorded in the accounts.
 In other cases, the ultimate outcome of the claims cannot be determined at this time.
-Any additional losses related to claims will be recorded in the year during which the liability is able to be estimated or adjustments to the amount recorded are determined to be required.

-- [b] UHN participates in the Healthcare Insurance Reciprocal of Canada ["HIROC"].
+Any additional losses related to claims will be recorded in the year during which the liability is able to be estimated or adjustments to the amount recorded are determined to be required. - [b] UHN participates in the Healthcare Insurance Reciprocal of Canada ["HIROC"].
 HIROC is a pooling of the public liability insurance risks of its hospital members.
 All members of the HIROC pool pay annual premiums, which are actuarially determined.
 All members are subject to assessment for losses, if any, experienced by the pool for the years in which they were members.
-No assessments have been made for the year ended March 31, 2015. - [c] As at March 31, 2015, UHN's Board of Trustees had approved expenditures for construction and renovation of which \$66,744 had not been recorded in the accounts.
-Contracts have been entered into with respect to costs of \$16,305. - [d] Effective March 31, 2006, UHN entered into an agreement with Plexxus, whose primary responsibility is to provide materials management services to its members on a cost-recovery basis and certain information technology services.
-The objective is to provide these services at a lower cost as compared to the members' costs prior to entering into the agreement.
+No assessments have been made for the year ended March 31, 2016. - [c] As at March 31, 2016, UHN's Board of Trustees had approved expenditures for construction and renovation of which \$138,758 had not been recorded in the accounts.
+Contracts have been entered into with respect to costs of \$45,582. - [d] Effective March 31, 2006, UHN entered into an agreement with Plexxus, whose primary responsibility is to provide materials management services to its members on a cost-recovery basis and certain information technology services.
+The agreement with Plexxus has been renewed on April 1, 2016 for a period of five years.
 Based on the agreement, Plexxus has the right to charge membership fees to its members.
 A process is established in the agreement for Plexxus to obtain the approval of the members to charge additional fees.
 If any member fails to pay their membership fees to Plexxus throughout the period covered by the agreement, UHN and the other members are responsible for lending an amount to Plexxus, based on a sharing formula, to cover these deficiencies.
-As at March 31, 2015, no member was in default. - [e] The future minimum annual payments under operating leases consist of the following:
+As at March 31, 2016, no member was in default.

+[e] The future minimum annual payments under operating leases consist of the following: